AndrewTong-Cyber/CCNA-Network-Studies/Notes/SecondLab.md

 PDUs are used every time data travels across a network

-## MAC Address
+## MAC Address (Media Access Control)

-- Physical address burned into every device
+- Permanent physical ID burned into every device
 - Never changes unlike IP addresses
-- 6 bytes / 48 bits long
-- First 3 bytes = company who made it (OUI)
-- Last 3 bytes = unique to that specific device
+- Used to identify and send data between devices on a local network like LAN
 - Example: AA:BB:CC:DD:EE:FF

 ## Ethernet Frame